Haiku: Bashō

 In the 17th century, two masters arose who elevated haikai and gave it a new popularity.
 They were Matsuo Bashō (1644–1694) and Uejima Onitsura (1661–1738).
 Hokku is the first verse of the collaborative haikai or renku, but its position as the opening verse made it the most important, setting the tone for the whole composition.
 Even though hokku had sometimes appeared individually, they were always understood in the context of renku.
 The Bashō school promoted standalone hokku by including many in their anthologies, thus giving birth to what is now called "haiku".
 Bashō also used his hokku as torque points within his short prose sketches and longer travel diaries.
 This subgenre of haikai is known as haibun.
-His best-known work, Oku no Hosomichi, or Narrow Roads to the Interior, is counted as one of the classics of Japanese literature and has been translated into English extensively.
+His best-known work, Oku no Hosomichi, or Narrow Roads to the Interior, is counted as one of the classics of Japanese literature and has been translated into English.

 Bashō was deified by both the imperial government and Shinto religious headquarters one hundred years after his death because he raised the haikai genre from a playful game of wit to sublime poetry.
 He continues to be revered as a saint of poetry in Japan, and is the one name from classical Japanese literature that is familiar throughout the world.